How We Got There

 The I amsterdam City Card is a great way to save money.
 We used the 72hr I amsterdam City Card including Amsterdam & Region Travel Ticket as we knew we wanted to explore some nearby cities.
 Mostly everything we did was covered by the card with the exception of food and the Heineken Experience.
 However, two of the restaurants we ate at offered a 25% discount if you had the card and a discount was also given at the Heineken Experience.

-The cards cost 87 Euros for adults but as many children received free or reduced admission it's only recommended to purchase for children over 10.
+The cards cost 87 Euros for adults but as many children receive free or reduced admission it's only recommended to purchase for children over 10.
 If you plan on visiting a lot of museums the card is worth it.
-However if you are not a museum person you it probably won't save you as much money.
+However, if you are not a museum person it probably won't save you as much money.
 I'd recommend adding up the entrance fees to the things you want to do and then seeing if it adds up to more than the cost of the card.
-There is also the regular I amsterdam City Card without the Travel Ticket which is 77 Euros, however the travel ticket alone is 33.50 Euros for 3 days.
+There is also the regular IAMsterdam City Card without the Travel Ticket which is 77 Euros, however the travel ticket alone is 33.50 Euros for 3 days.
 The travel ticket covers all trains, buses and trams in Amsterdam and surrounding cities including the train from the airport to Amsterdam Centraal.
+I'm not sure the cost for a single ride but we rode either a bus, tram, metro, or train at least 4 times a day.

 Day One: Vondel Park, Anne Frank House, Canal Tour